LogicEu/ZBug/README.md

 # ZBug
+>

-Small library for logging allocations and debugging memory leaks around malloc,
+> Small library for logging allocations and debugging memory leaks
-      calloc, realloc and free.
+> around malloc, calloc, realloc and free using nasty C macros.
+>